Green-Software/AVDTest-Power-Monitor/ReadMe.txt

 Make sure file management is enabled
-Open up the phone storage through the PC file explorer Copy the .apk file from the PC into the download folder of the phone From the phone’s file manager, navigate to the download file and tap the .apk file to begin installation.
+Open up the phone storage through the PC file explorer Copy the .apk file from the PC into the download folder of the phone From the phoneâ€™s file manager, navigate to the download file and tap the .apk file to begin installation.